Attachment in Childhood: Foundations for Lifelong Emotional Well-being

 These include:

-• Responsive interactions
+• Responsive engagement

-• Consistent emotional availability
+• Consistent emotional presence

-• Sensitivity to the child’s needs
+• Sensitivity to the child’s emotional needs

-This approach helps children develop a sense of safety and confidence in their relationships.
+Attuned caregivers strive to comprehend and meet their child’s emotional requirements, promoting a sense of safety and confidence in their relationships.

 Parenting Styles and Attachment Outcomes

-Research has identified four main parenting styles:
+Studies have identified four primary parenting styles:

 1. Authoritative